halyph/mind-flow/docs/wiki/tools.md

 - [Homebrew](https://brew.sh) - Package Manager for macOS
 - [iTerm2](https://iterm2.com/) - terminal emulator
-- [VSCode](https://code.visualstudio.com) - Visual Studio Code is a lightweight but powerful source code editor which runs on your desktop and is available for Windows, macOS and Linux
+- [VSCode](https://code.visualstudio.com) is a lightweight but powerful source code editor which runs on your desktop and is available for Windows, macOS and Linux
 - [Joplin](https://joplinapp.org/) - open source note-taking app
-- [FSNotes](https://fsnot.es/) - otes manager for macOS and iOS
+- [FSNotes](https://fsnot.es/) - notes manager for macOS and iOS
 - [Postgres.app](https://postgresapp.com) is a full-featured PostgreSQL installation packaged as a standard Mac app
 - [Anki](https://apps.ankiweb.net) - flash cards